samchris3211/samchris3211/README.md

 ## Hi there 👋

+I’m looking to collaborate on LLM projects in the Automation and AI space.
+Just send me a message.

 <!--
 **samchris3211/samchris3211** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.